 If you check out my tips to glam up your campsite, you too can bring luxury to your site, wherever you go!
 Between the lights, décor, and great food, civilization was hardly missed.
 Seriously, it felt more like a music festival than roughing it in the wild.

 So where do you actually camp?
 Here are a couple suggestions.

-This is where I went for my first camping trip in Moab with several friends.
+This is where I went for my first camping trip to Moab with several friends.
 When entering Moab from the north on Highway 191, take the turn onto UT – 128 drive for roughly half an hour until you get to Onion Creek.
-You drive through a gorgeous canyon over a couple rivers.
+You drive through a gorgeous canyon over a couple of rivers.